moesaid/SphinxVerify/README.md

 [![pub package][pub_badge]][pub_badge_link]
 [![License: MIT][license_badge]][license_badge_link]

-Sphinx Verify is a Flutter package that amis to provider a SDK layer to amazon recognition service. with built-in use cases.
+Sphinx Verify is a Flutter package that amis to provider an interface to amazon recognition service. with built-in use cases.

 ---